 If you do decide to venture out into the real world and shop in person, you should create a strategy before you go.
 For instance, if you are going to go and shop at a mall, see if you can pull up its layout online.
 This will help you figure out where the stores you want to visit are located, where the closest parking areas are, and what the most efficient walking path would be.

 You will probably want to wear something soft and comfortable.
-That’s because clothes that is rougher and more form-fitting will produce pressure on your body, leading to additional pain you could be living without.
+That’s because clothes that are rougher and more form-fitting will put pressure on your body, leading to additional pain you could live without.
 The longer you shop, the more irritating your clothes will feel against your skin.
 So, if that means wearing sweatpants and a bamboo or silk shirt, then that’s what you should do.

 Use the Assistance of Mobility Aids